 An estimated parameter is considered to have successfully converged if its CV within the convergence window is less than a predefined threshold.
 The choice of this threshold accounts for the inherent identifiability of different physical effects.
 Based on the sensitivity and variance analysis presented in Section~\ref{sec:performance}, a stricter threshold of 1\% is used for the more readily identifiable lift-related parameters, while a threshold of 10\% is used for the drag-related parameters, whose estimation is more sensitive to measurement noise.

 This objective criterion ensures that the final value is not derived from a drifting or excessively noisy estimate.
 Flights containing segments where any parameter fails to meet its respective CV threshold are flagged for manual inspection.
-Such instances are typically associated with unmodeled dynamics, such as significant turbulence or banking maneuvers, which fall outside the scope of the quasi-steady flight assumption.
+It is important to clarify the interpretation of such instances, which are typically associated with unmodeled dynamics from significant turbulence or banking maneuvers.

+In these dynamic, off-nominal conditions, the underlying assumption of slowly-varying aerodynamic coefficients, inherent to our linear performance model, may no longer hold.
+The CG-EEM framework, being an adaptive estimator, will attempt to track these rapid changes, causing the parameter estimates to fluctuate rather than settle.
+Consequently, they fail the CV-based convergence test not because the algorithm has failed, but because the concept of a single, stable "converged" parameter loses its physical meaning in such flight regimes.

+Since the primary goal of this work is fleet-wide performance monitoring, which requires stable and comparable metrics, we deliberately focus on the quasi-steady cruise segments where aerodynamic characteristics are stable.
+This focus allows for the extraction of meaningful, consistent baseline parameters essential for long-term degradation analysis.

 Once convergence is confirmed, the single representative value for each aerodynamic parameter is calculated as the mean of the estimates within this stable convergence window.
 This mean value is then used for all subsequent fleet-wide statistical analyses.